HomeDing/homeding.github.io/dev/i2c.md

 ---
 title: Using the I2C bus
+layout: "page.njk"
+tags: ["Implementation"]
+excerpt: >
+  The I2C bus is used by many components, sensors, displays and other chips to communicate commands and data.
+  A central configuration is supported on the device level.
 ---

-# {{title}}

-The I2C bus is used by many components, sensors, displays and other chips to communicate commands and data.

 The data transfer is not as fast as the SPI bus but it is easy to implement because fewer lines are required and the chip-select line that enables